What are the key challenges of security metrics?

 January 15, 2020

-In this post, we’ll take a look at a few of the challenges of security metrics we’ve observed when helping our customers to build their measurement programmes.
-Over the next couple of months, we’ll unpack these challenges in more detail and look at potential solutions.
+(Updated September 2021) In this post, we’ll take a look at a few of the challenges of security metrics we’ve observed when helping our customers to build their security measurement programmes.
+We have found the following consistent challenges for almost every one of our customers:

 Why do security teams struggle to implement and mature their metrics programmes?

 But security metrics are also a source of frustration for some security leaders and their teams.
-We believe that metrics can improve cybersecurity posture, but we also acknowledge that implementing and maturing a metrics programme isn’t always easy.
-It’s a complex and nuanced topic with few one-size-fits-all solutions.
+Implementing and maturing a metrics programme isn’t always easy.
+It’s a complex and nuanced topic without a one-size-fits-all solution.

 Frameworks are a common thread, but every metrics programme is unique